Growth strategy and innovation, human-centered design, leadership development, financial modelling, international expansion.

 A business result I'm proud of

-When a multi-national company needed to get 10’s of thousands of live baby fish each month from Northern Spain to Iceland with no direct air link, our team got to work.
-Over the course of a year, we conducted the scientific trials needed to establish an unprecedentedly efficient payload, and obtained all the European air approvals required to zig-zag the continent on the way to Reykjavik.
-Today, regular shipments continue to arrive in Iceland, allowing the client to produce over 1000mt/year from one of the most efficient facilities in the world.
+Back when I used to make fish fly, I led a project to get tens of thousands of live baby fish from Northern Spain to Iceland each month – with no direct air link.
+It sounded like an impossible task, but over the course of a year, we conducted the scientific trials needed to establish an unprecedentedly efficient payload, developed new technology to make it happen, and obtained all the European air approvals required to zig-zag the continent on the way to Reykjavik.
+Today, regular shipments continue to arrive in Iceland, allowing the client to produce over 1000mt/year from one of the most sustainable facilities in the world.

 A business reinvention I admire

 Strategically, it was a risky move for a publicly traded company to be pitching a change that would bring about losses for the next 2-3 years.
-Investors balked early on, but the Exec team, and their CFO in particular, stuck to their guns knowing they had to innovate to stay ahead.
-The team went back to their roots and decided that proof of concept was the best weapon in their arsenal, taking the new cloud product through continuous iteration cycles, gaining such high praise from early users that even Wall Street began to get excited.
+Investors balked early on, but the Exec team, and their CFO in particular, stuck to their guns convinced they needed to innovate more than just their products to stay ahead.
+The team went back to their roots and decided that proof of concept was the best weapon in their arsenal, taking the new cloud product through continuous iteration cycles until user feedback was so positive that even Wall Street took notice.

-Three years later the results speak for themselves with record subscriber numbers adding over a billion dollars in recurring revenue, while serving as a shining example as to the rewards of business transformation.
+Four years later, the results speak for themselves; record subscriber numbers are contributing over a billion dollars in recurring revenue, while serving as a glowing example to the rewards of business transformation.